It is essential to remove your makeup ( if you don’t wear makeup you still need to clean your skin ) at the end of each day, before your bedtime.

 NOW, ATTENTION – your evening routine won’t or shouldn’t be different from your morning routine in the STEPS so much but will be different in the matter of PRODUCTS and ingredients in them that you will be applying.

 Steps #1: CLEANSE.
-If you wear makeup during the day remember that you might want to cleanse extra – DOUBLE CLEANSE – (or triple if you like/need) using something to first remove your makeup then another washing product to actually cleanse your skin.
+If you wear makeup during the day remember that you might want to cleanse extra – DOUBLE CLEANSE – (or triple if you like/need) using something to first remove your makeup then another cleansing product to actually cleanse your skin.
 The cleansing products at night can be targeted more towards any skin concerns that you might have at the moment (example: breakouts or uneven skin tone).
 If you have normal skin without any concerns you may use the same cleanser that you use in the morning.
 I personally use different cleansers for morning and night to target separate things: more gentle cleanser in the morning and stronger one in the evening.
-I also like to remove my makeup with towelettes first then follow up with two cleansers.
+I also like to remove my makeup with oily cleansing balm then follow up with a cleanser.
 This might sound like high maintenance but that’ s what I do.
 I like to make sure that my skin is completely clean.
 You need to choose what’s best for you.

 Step #2: TONE.
 The toner is pretty important to use in the evening routine to bring the PH level of your skin to where it should be before you apply layers of products on after all.
 Your skin needs to basically be very clean and neutralized before adding nutrients on it.
 Shop for one of my favorites here.